UXAspects/UXAspects/guides/Protractor Tests Documentation.md

 We provide an `npm` script that allows you to use Docker to run a CI environment on your local machine.
 Your current developer environment will be mounted allowing you to run the `e2e` tests and produce baseline images.
 This can be run by using `npm run docker:ci`.
 You will need to run
-`npm install` inside the container to ensure all required dependencies are available.
+`npm ci` inside the container to ensure all required dependencies are available.
+Once you have finished running the container you will need to run `npm ci` in your development environment to ensure the correct packages are installed for your operating system.

 ### Executing tests in different browsers